LambdaHack/LambdaHack/README.md

 If you want to compile your own binaries from the source code, use Cabal (already a part of your OS distribution, or available within [The Haskell Platform] [7]), which also takes care of all the dependencies.

-You also need the GTK libraries for your OS.
-On Linux, remember to install the -dev versions as well.
-On Windows follow [the same steps as for Wine] [13].
+The recommended frontend for LambdaHack is based SDL2, so you need the SDL2 libraries for your OS.
+On Linux, remember to install the -dev versions as well, e.g., libsdl2-dev and libsdl2-ttf-dev on Ubuntu Linux 16.04.
-On OSX, if you encounter problems, you may want to [compile the GTK libraries from sources] [14].

-The latest official version of the library can be downloaded, compiled and installed automatically by Cabal from [Hackage] [3] as follows
+The latest official version of the LambdaHack library can be downloaded, compiled and installed automatically by Cabal from [Hackage] [3] as follows

     cabal update
-    cabal install gtk2hs-buildtools LambdaHack
+    cabal install LambdaHack

 For a newer snapshot, download source from a development branch at [github] [5] and run Cabal from the main directory

-    cabal install gtk2hs-buildtools .
+    cabal install

-For the example game, the best frontend (wrt keyboard support and colours) is the default gtk.
-To compile with one of the terminal frontends, use Cabal flags, e.g,
+To compile with one of the rudimentary terminal frontends, use Cabal flags, e.g,

     cabal install -fvty

+To compile with GTK2 (deprecated but supported), you need GTK libraries for your OS.
+On Windows follow [the same steps as for Wine] [13].
+On OSX, if you encounter problems, you may want to [compile the GTK libraries from sources] [14].
+Invoke Cabal as follows

+    cabal install -fgtk gtk2hs-buildtools .

 Compatibility notes